JvanKatwijk/drm-receiver/README.md

  two samples, i.e. the next word should start 2 samples early

  * the number 0.974 tells that from the last 1000 audio frames, 974
-cound be correctly trabnlated into sound
+cound be correctly translated into sound

  * the labels time sync etc speak for themselves

-Below there is a row with 3, B, QAM64, AAC, which tells that the spectrum is of type 3 (which just means a 10 KHz spectrum), the mode is Mode B, the bits carrying the audio are encoded as QAM 64, and the audio is encoded as AAC.
+Below there is a row with 3, B, QAM64, AAC, which tells that the spectrum is of type 3 (which just means a 10 KHz spectrum), the mode is Mode B, the bits carrying the audio are encoded as QAM 64, and the audio itself is encoded as AAC.
 The empty box then is available for text messages.

 Below this, there are 3 numbers, giving some information on the quality of the signal

- * the number 32.2 tells that the quality of the signal in which the FAC is encoded is very good (FAC data is encoded as QAM4);
+ * the number 32.2 tells something about the quality of the signal elements in which the FAC is encoded.
+The spectrum cells assigned to FAC contain values encoded as QAM4, a value of 32 tells that the signal is reasonable.

- * the number 12.72 tells that the quality of the signal in which the SDC is encoded is good (SDC data is encoded as QAM16);
+ * the number 12.72 tells something about the quality of the signal elements in which the SDC is encoded.
+The spectrum cells assigned to SDC contain values encoded as QAM16, a values 12 tells that the signal is reasonable.

  * the number 4.375 tells that the quality of the signal in which the audio data is encoded is not very good (MSC data is encoded as QAM64);